-In order to prevent angina caused by atherosclerosis, it is important to try to decrease the risk factors that lead to coronary artery disease.
+To prevent angina caused by atherosclerosis, it is important to try to decrease the risk factors that lead to coronary artery disease.

 What Medications Help Lower Heart Risk Factors?

-Your health professional may recommend a “baby” aspirin daily because it helps blood flow through blood vessels.
-In addition, if you have had a heart attack or stroke, aspirin will help prevent another
+If you have atherosclerosis, your health care team may recommend a “baby” aspirin daily because it helps blood flow through blood vessels.
+If you have had a heart attack or stroke, aspirin will help prevent another

 If you have had a heart attack or stroke, statins will help prevent another one and help you live longer.
 Even if you have not had a heart attack or stroke, statins may decrease the chances of a cardiac event in certain people, including those with angina.

-What Else Can I Do to Prevent Angina?
+What Can I Do to Prevent Angina?

-- Healthy diet: Anyone who has heart disease or who is at increased risk of developing heart disease should eat a well-balanced diet high in fruits, vegetables, whole grains, fish and lean meats.
-You should avoid sugary beverages, refined grains, and processed or red meats.
+- Healthy diet: Everyone – especially if you have heart disease or a higher chance of developing heart disease – should eat a well-balanced diet high in fruits, vegetables, whole grains, fish and lean meats.
+Stay away from

 - Stress reduction: Stress is physical, mental, or emotional strain or tension.
 Low to moderate levels of stress can be healthy by increasing motivation and productivity.
 However, chronic high levels of stress can lead to heart disease